Non-Abelian Stokes theorem and quantized Berry flux: Ab initio band structures

-\emph{\underline{Ab initio band structures}}: The crystal structure of Na$_{3}$Bi, shown in Fig.~\ref{fig:2a}, belongs to the space group P6$_3$/mmc and has the lattice constants $a=b=5.49$ \AA, $c=9.78$ \AA.
+The crystal structure of Na$_{3}$Bi, belongs to the space group P6$_3$/mmc and has the lattice constants $a=b=5.49$ \AA, $c=9.78$ \AA.
 It consists of two non-equivalent Na sites, denoted by Na(1) and Na(2).
 The honeycomb layers formed by Na(1) and Bi are stacked along the c-axis, with Na(2) sites located between the layers.
-The bulk Brillouin zone (BZ) is shown in Fig.~\ref{fig:2b}.
-All first-principles calculations based on the density-functional theory are performed using the Vienna \textit{Ab initio} simulation package~\cite{Kresse1996VASP,kresse1999VASP}, and the exchange-correlation potentials use the Perdew-Burke-Ernzerhof (PBE) parametrization of the generalized gradient approximation~\cite{Perdew1996}.
-An 11$\times$11$\times$7 grid of $\bs{k}$ points and a plane-wave cutoff energy $520$ eV are used for self-consistent field calculations.
-All calculations incorporate the effects of spin-orbit coupling.
-The calculated band structures within the energy window $-3$ eV and $+2 $ eV are displayed in Fig.~\ref{fig:2c}.
+For computational details please see the supplementary materials.
+The calculated band structures within the energy window $-3$ eV and $+2 $ eV are displayed in Fig.~\ref{fig:1b}.
 We have labeled the Kramers-degenerate bands, according to their energy eigenvalues at the $\Gamma$ point, with $E_{n}(0)<E_{n+1}(0)$.
 The bulk Dirac points arise from linear touching between bands $n=6$ and $n=7$, along the six-fold, screw axis ($A-\Gamma-A$ line or the $k_{z}$ axis) at $(0,0, \pm k_{D})$, with $k_D \approx \pm 0.29 \times \frac{\pi}{c}$.
 Their reference energy coincides with the Fermi level.